sook-tusk/SRMS-Workshop/RStudio-Github-Remote-Connection/SettingUp_Github_RStudio.md

 At this stage, you can close two remaining Commit/Push windows.

-Finally, to verify in github repo online, press refresh button in your browser.
+To verify in github repo online, press refresh button in your browser.

 *Note: If asked for Username, and password for '<https://github.com/>', type as appropriate*